 Editor's Note: Impact on UL-CL and/or BP functions is FFS.

-The Source UPF referred in this clause is the UPF which terminates N3 interface in the 5GC.
+It is assumed that the PDU session for the UE comprises of an UPF that acts as a PDU session anchor and an intermediate UPF at the time of this Handover procedure.
+The Source UPF referred in this clause is the UPF which terminates N3 interface in the 5GC and it serves as the PDU mobility anchor for the given PDU session.
 The presence of IP connectivity between the Source UPF and Source RAN, and between the Target UPF and Target RAN, is assumed.

 The call flow is shown in figure 4.9.1.1.2-1.